EladShneor/Explainable-BERT-based-text-classifier-/README.md

 `Rule [SEP] Subreddit [SEP] Comment`

 * **Dataset Size:** Scaled from 1,600 to **10,000 samples** using Easy Data Augmentation (EDA).
 * **Sequence Length:** Optimized at **128 tokens** to balance context and computational efficiency.

-## Training Strategy:

-We implemented Two-Stage Fine-Tuning,  a specialized training loop to solve the "CNN Bottleneck" and prevent BERT from "scrambling" its pre-trained knowledge:

-1. **Stage 1: Head Warmup (Frozen BERT)**
-* BERT is frozen.
-* Head trained with a higher Learning Rate ().

-2. **Stage 2: Full Fine-Tuning (Unfrozen BERT)**
-* BERT is unfrozen.
-* Global Learning Rate reduced to  with **Gradient Clipping** to ensure stability.

-This approche found to be not useful in small number of epochs.

 ##  Key Features

-* **Modular Design:** Easily switch between CNN, Attention, and Standard heads.
+* **Modular Design:** Different classification heads - CNN, Attention, and Standard heads, including two options for training strategy (Reguler or Two-Stage Fine-Tuning)
-* **Error Analysis:** Includes scripts to isolate False Positives and visualize model "confusion."
+* **Error Analysis:** Includes scripts to isolate False Positives and visualize model "confusion
 * **Lightweight:** Based on BERT-Tiny, making it fast enough to run on standard consumer GPUs or Google Colab.